aws-neuron/aws-neuron-sdk/frameworks/tensorflow/tensorflow-neuron/tf2_faq.rst

 Where can I find tutorials and examples ?
 -----------------------------------------

-:ref:`HuggingFace Pipelines distilBERT Tutorial </src/examples/tensorflow/huggingface_bert/huggingface_bert.ipynb>` is a good place to start.
+:ref:`HuggingFace DistilBERT Tutorial </src/examples/tensorflow/huggingface_bert/huggingface_bert.ipynb>` is a good place to start.

 How to debug or profile my model?